tldr-pages/tldr/pages/common/calibredb.md

 `calibredb add {{path/to/file1 path/to/file2 ...}}`

-- [r]ecursively add all e-books under a directory to the library:
+- Recursively add all e-books under a directory to the library:

 `calibredb add {{-r|--recurse}} {{path/to/directory}}`